HeeminTV/furEPSM/README.md

 .pad $A000,$FF
 ```

-In very first lines of `furEPSM.asm`, you can locate where furEPSM RAM variables live.
+In very first lines of `furEPSM.asm`, you can locate where furEPSM RAM variables live, and disable some features to save CPU cost and RAM usage.

 ```x86asm
 ; =========================================================================================